 This is the sole reason why you are advised to configure a static address for your DNS server that will never change, or else you risk having DNS resolution errors.

-As you can see below, the DNS records are populated with the wrong IP parameters of my old network.
-We have to manually enter the right IPs' to have this issue corrected.
+The DNS records are populated with the wrong IP parameters of my old network as shown below.
+We have to manually enter the right IPs’ to have this issue corrected.

 To fix this issue you need to create or reconfigure the forward lookup zone and reverse lookup zone.
 Let’s start by correcting all the wrong entries associated with the forward lookup zone.

 Also, do the same for the Reverse lookup zone.
 As we can see from the image below, it has outdated IP parameters.
 Create a new zone first and delete the old zone records.

 To create a new zone, follow the steps below.
 Go to the Reverse Zone Lookup folder icon, and right-click on it.
 Select New Zone

 A new zone has now been created.
 You can now delete the outdated zone if you wish!

-Next, create new point record for your DNS server and other objects you have in your DNS.
+Next, create a new point record for your DNS server and other objects you have in your DNS.
 This is vital for IP address to domain name resolution.

 After deleting the outdated reverse lookup zone, please restart your DNS server.
 This will apply the new changes.

 Now, you have just the new zone you have created left and this is the desired result we want.

 You can restart the DNS service or have the device restarted in order to apply the needed changes.